bitmonky/playwriteAsService/README.md

-#How To Use
+# How To Use

 ## Here some sample PHP showing how to call the servce

 ```
   function nodeWebPageInfo($furl){
-      /* get the IP address of your service from a database or config file out side of the server root!
+      // get the IP address of your service from a database or config file out side of the server root!

       $node = $rec['dnodAddress'];
       $host = "https://".$node.":13385";